 All the times I’ve told my clients that they need to trust “Dad” because he’s got an interest in keeping the child safe — my “importance of trusting the other parent’s judgment” lecture — haunts me right now.
 It feels completely different when it involves my child.
 This will definitely guide my advice going forward.
 I could turn this into a huge court fight and get the police involved and get nasty.
 But, I push myself to have faith that her dad is taking care of her and everything will be fine.
 Any other response is only going to make our parenting worse.

 Eventually her dad texts an apology and explanation that his son is having a difficult time adjusting to his new school, so some of the animosity has been laid aside with the hopes that they can help him.
-While I appreciate his situation, I have to say that I’ve never experienced so much pain and terror as I did in that moment when I didn’t know where my daughter was or what was happening.
+While I appreciate his situation, I have to say that I’ve never experienced so much pain and terror as I did in that moment when I didn’t know where my daughter was or who she was with.
 I know he loves her, but he used her to hurt me – whether or not it was unintentional.
 And it is more painful than I can describe.

 At the end of the day I am emotionally drained.
 I don’t want to talk, not even to Mario.
 But he calls and we just hang out while the phone is on.
 I don’t have to make excuses or feel bad about not talking.
 He knows it was a hard day.
 He putters around his kitchen while I eat peanut-butter with a spoon from the jar in mine.
 It is as close as we can get to quiet puttering together.
 Happy Valentine’s Day roller-coaster!